-Lucy is Thriving, Thanks to Your Donations
+Lucy is Diabetic, but Thriving Thanks to Your Donations

 Lucy is a 2nd grader in our schools.
 She’s bubbly, bright, and curious.
 And, last summer, on the same day as her school’s year-end picnic, Lucy was diagnosed with juvenile diabetes.